 - Use a reverse-chronological format, a basic font like Arial or Calibri, one-inch margins, and limit your resume to one page.

-- Your resume should include a professional header, a short summary or objective, work experience with bullet points, and education and certifications.
+- Your resume should include a professional header, a short summary or objective, work experience with bullet points, education and certifications, and a skills section.

 - Remember to use action verbs, quantify your accomplishments, and tailor your resume to the job description.